 - Complimentary all-inclusive meal tray and bar service (Business only)

-- Exclusive full-service check-in counter and priority security clearance (Business only)
+- Exclusive full-service check-in counter, priority security clearance, and zone 1 boarding (Business only)

 - Guaranteed access to a window or aisle (Business only)